qpv-research-group/rayflare/docs/README.rst

 Check the :ref:`news & updates page <news>` for recent changes and new functionality.

-If you want to be notified about new releases, please join our `mailing list`_:.
+If you want to be notified about new releases, please join our `mailing list`_: (this will be at most a few emails per year, we will not spam you!).

 If you use RayFlare in your work, please cite the `JOSS paper`_: